digital-work-lab/digital-work-lecture/01-drivers-of-change.md

 <!-- TBD: at one point, it may even be interesting to cover Institions (like banks, ... - trust and capital is important for work) -->

-Organizations are a key innovation: They are introduced as a legal entity that acquires capital, organizes work, and satisfies customer demands.
+Organizations are a key innovation: As a legal entity, organizations acquire capital, organize work, and satisfy customer demands.

 Different types of organizations often have different working cultures: